 Serving Suggestions

-It is also delicious as a part of the big fakeaway meal with Coriander Garlic Naan bread, Dal Tarka, Coconut Chickpea Curry, Veg Korma, and Cucumber Raita.
+- For a curry night, pair them with Coriander Garlic Naan bread, Dal Tarka, Coconut Chickpea Curry, Veg Korma, and Cucumber Raita.
+It’s the ultimate addition to a homemade fakeaway feast!

 HAVE YOU MADE THIS RECIPE?